Andrew Antoniolli: Return to office (2024–present)

-Return to Council and Disaster Management Role
+Disaster management role

-Antoniolli was controversially appointed Chairperson of the Ipswich Local Disaster Management Group (LDMG) at the new council's post-election meeting.
-This role – which oversees local emergency coordination – is traditionally held by the sitting mayor in Queensland councils.
-Ipswich Mayor Teresa Harding was removed as LDMG chair and replaced by Councillor Antoniolli, a departure from usual practice.
+At the new council's post-election meeting Ipswich Mayor Teresa Harding was removed as chair of the Ipswich Local Disaster Management Group (LDMG), and in a departure from usual practice Councillor Antoniolli was appointed chairperson instead.
+This role oversees local emergency coordination and is traditionally held by the sitting mayor in Queensland councils.
+The decision drew criticism from Harding and some residents who viewed it as undermining the mayor's authority, with Harding later noting that the move "deviates from the historical norm" and voicing concern that it was done without clear justification.
+Antoniolli defended his appointment, arguing that both his experience and the council's vote legitimised the outcome.

-The decision drew criticism from Mayor Harding and some residents, who viewed it as undermining the mayor's authority.
-Harding later noted the move "deviates from the historical norm" and voiced concern that it was done without clear justification.
-Antoniolli defended his appointment, arguing that his experience and the council's vote legitimized the outcome.
+In March 2025 Harding complained she had been left "unaware" of a key emergency briefing with regard to ex-Tropical Cyclone Alfred and raised concerns with state authorities about the LDMG's information-sharing under Antoniolli's leadership Antoniolli denied any mishandling and defended his actions as LDMG chair, stating that the mayor had an open invitation to LDMG meetings and that he had not intended to exclude her.
+Local media described the episode as a "bicker" between the mayor and the disaster group chair over communication during the cyclone response.
+Antoniolli maintained that he kept the public and officials adequately informed, while Harding argued the situation exemplified the problems with removing the mayor from the disaster management helm.

-In March 2025, Mayor Harding complained she had been left "unaware" of a key emergency briefing in regards to ex-Tropical Cyclone Alfred and raised concerns with state authorities about the LDMG's information-sharing under Antoniolli's leadership Antoniolli, as LDMG chair, denied any mishandling and defended his actions, stating that the mayor had an open invitation to LDMG meetings and that he had not intended to exclude her.
-Local media described the episode as a "bicker" between the mayor and the disaster group chair over communication during the cyclone response Antoniolli maintained that he kept the public and officials adequately informed, while Harding argued the situation exemplified the problems with removing the mayor from the disaster management helm.
+In October 2025 the Queensland Government announced that it would amend state disaster management arrangements so that Queensland mayors or their nominees would automatically chair local disaster management groups.
+The change was described as arising from the Ipswich dispute over the LDMG chairmanship, with Antoniolli expected to lose the role once the reforms took effect.
+Antoniolli criticised the reform, saying councillors had not been consulted, while Harding welcomed the changes and argued that the Ipswich case had exposed a loophole in Queensland's disaster management framework.
+Disaster Management Amendment Regulation 2025 took effect on 1 December 2025, amending section 10 of the Disaster Management Regulation 2014 to provide that, except in combined local government arrangements, the chairperson of a local disaster management group was to be the mayor of the relevant local government, or a councillor nominated by the mayor.
+As a result, Antoniolli ceased to be chair of the Ipswich LDMG and Harding was reinstated to the role.